Concatenate SQL Server Columns into a String with CONCAT()

 issue I see is I get NULL for a lot of rows.
 This makes me unable to produce the

 full names.
 What are some options to address this problem?
 Check out

 this tip to learn more about concatenating data in SQL Server.

 Prior to SQL Server 2012 concatenation was accomplished by using the plus (+) sign to concatenate fields together.
 The limitation of this method is if any of the fields you are concatenating are NULL, the entire result is NULL.
-With the introduction of SQL Server 2012 there is a new CONCAT() function that replaces NULL with an empty string.
+In SQL Server 2012 and later there is the CONCAT() function that replaces NULL with an empty string.
 Take a look at this tip to see how this new function works and how it can be beneficial in your code.

 For this demo I am going to use the Person.Person table from the AdventureWorks2012 database to demo having to generate a full name for creating mailing labels.
 First, the code below is the old technique to perform concatenation using the + sign:

 SELECT Title, FirstName, MiddleName, LastName, Title + ' ' + FirstName + ' ' + MiddleName + ' ' + LastName as MailingName FROM Person.Person

 As you can see in the screen shot below the MailingName is NULL for any row that

 has NULL for any one of the name columns.
 The only rows that have MailingName filled